 17. During distance learning, we all wore pajama bottoms while teaching.

 “I barely woke up and got to my laptop.
 Nobody will know if I just change, put on a shirt, and comb my hair!”

 “Aliyah joined the lacrosse team?
 That’s amazing!
 She and I talked all last year about her doing that.”

-19. We’ve all faked genuine interest while receiving terrible admin feedback.
+19. We’ve all feigned genuine interest while receiving questionable admin feedback.

 “I will absolutely think about how I can implement that idea.
 Thank you so much!”

-20. We’ve all been secretly furious when asked to do icebreakers at staff meetings.
+20. We’ve all rolled our eyes when asked to do icebreakers at staff meetings.